alexlibe95/moviedex/README.md

 #### How It Works:

-The `build:netlify` script:
+The build process automatically:
+- Runs `prebuild` script that checks for `TMDB_API_KEY` environment variable
-- Reads `TMDB_API_KEY` and `TMDB_API_URL` from Netlify environment variables
+- If found, generates `environment.ts` from Netlify environment variables
-- Generates `environment.ts` dynamically before building
+- If not found, uses existing `environment.ts` or copies from `environment.example.ts`
-- Builds the Angular app with the correct API configuration
+- Then builds the Angular app with the correct API configuration

+**Note**: The `prebuild` hook ensures `environment.ts` exists before Angular tries to import it, whether you use `npm run build` or `npm run build:netlify`.

 #### Local Development vs Production: